fhir-department/fhirjpa/README.md

 # HAPI-FHIR Starter Project

+paste this in the Maven Run Configuration:  `jetty:run -Djetty.http.port=9999`

 This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.

 # Prerequisites